AustinMatherne/thinX/README.md

 Utilities
 ---------

+### Remove Unused Contexts

+The Unused Contexts utility searches the selected instance document for declared contexts that are not in use.
+All unused contexts are logged and removed from the file.

 ### Comply with UTR

 The UTR utility adds each namespace supplied in the units.ini configuration file and searches the selected instance document for measures which match those defined in units.ini.
 If a match is found under a different namespace, the prefix for the proper namespace is used, and the capitalization of the measure is corrected if necessary.

-### Remove Unused Contexts
+### Remove Unused Labels

-The Unused Contexts utility searches the selected instance document for declared contexts that are not in use.
-All unused contexts are logged and removed from the file.
+The Unused Labels utility searches the corresponding label linkbase of the selected instance document for which are not used in the corresponding presentation linkbase.
+All unused labels are removed and logged.

 ### Duplicate Calculations